scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

-Quoting Wikipedia: “If :math:`p(x|\theta)` is twice differentiable with respect to :math:`\theta`, and under certain regularity conditions, then the Fisher information may also be written as”
+Quoting Wikipedia: “If :math:`p(x|\theta)` is twice differentiable with respect to :math:`\theta`, and under certain regularity conditions, then the Fisher information may also be written as

 .. math::
    :label: eq-fisher